babakx/WrapRec/README.md

-Recommendation-Framework2
+WrapRec
 =========================

-A framework to implement recommender system algorithms
+A toolkit to implement recommender system algorithms

-Recommendation Framework2 is a toolbox, implemented with C#, for recommender system algorithms.
+WrapRec is a toolkit, implemented with C#, for recommender system algorithms.

 ##Features